 Section 7: Conclusion

 Alia Lutz, BSN, RN, has over 10 years of experience as a Registered Nurse with a focus on cardiothoracic, respiratory, and coronary care.
 She has also had experience in Med-Surg, step-down and ICU.
 Prior to joining Relias as a SME and Content Writer for acute care, she provided virtual education and injection training on injectable biologics to patients, reported adverse events, and was a patient advocate.
 She has collaborated with peers on creating job aids, writing policies, and improving quality of care and documentation.
 Alia received her Bachelors in Nursing from Otago Polytechnic in New Zealand in 2011.
-Disclosure: Alia Lutz, BSN, RN has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Instructor: Deborah L. McCauley, BSN, CRRN.
+Disclosure: Alia Lutz, BSN, RN has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.Instructor: Deborah L. McCauley, BSN, CRRN.

 Nurse Deb is a USAF Veteran and Registered Nurse with over 25 years of experience as a medical professional.
 Deb began her bedside experience in the trenches while she worked as a medical assistant through nursing school.
 Upon obtaining her RN, she has worked in many specialties, to include Cardiac Step-down and Rehabilitation, for which she holds a specialty license.
 Over the years, both as a medical professional, and as a curious citizen, she has amassed a vast wealth of evidence-based knowledge on the benefits offered by entheogenic plant medicines.
 She is committed to providing evidenced-based research with a desire to change the legal landscape surrounding these misunderstood and stigmatized plant medicines.
 Entheogenic plant medicines are tools, much like western medicine, but misunderstood.
 She strives to dispel the lie we were told and pivot that misunderstanding.